Roaring Twenties: Canadian politics

 Canadian politics were dominated federally by the Liberal Party of Canada under William Lyon Mackenzie King.
 The federal government spent most of the decade disengaged from the economy and focused on paying off the large debts amassed during the war and during the era of railway over expansion.
 After the booming wheat economy of the early part of the century, the prairie provinces were troubled by low wheat prices.
 This played an important role in the development of Canada's first highly successful third political party, the Progressive Party of Canada that won the second most seats in the 1921 national election.
 As well with the creation of the Balfour Declaration of 1926, Canada achieved with other British former colonies autonomy, forming the British Commonwealth.

 End of an era

 Black Tuesday

 The Dow Jones Industrial Stock Index had continued its upward move for weeks, and coupled with heightened speculative activities, it gave an illusion that the bull market of 1928 to 1929 would last forever.
 On October 29, 1929, also known as Black Tuesday, stock prices on Wall Street collapsed.
 The events in the United States added to a worldwide depression, later called the Great Depression, that put millions of people out of work around the world throughout the 1930s.

 Repeal of Prohibition

 The 21st Amendment, which repealed the 18th Amendment, was proposed on February 20, 1933.
 The choice to legalize alcohol was left up to the states, and many states quickly took this opportunity to allow alcohol.
-Prohibition was officially ended with the ratification of the Amendment on December 5, 1933.
+Prohibition was officially ended with the ratification of the amendment on December 5, 1933.

+In popular culture

+Television and film

+The television show Boardwalk Empire is set chiefly in Atlantic City, New Jersey, during the Prohibition era of the 1920s.

+The film The Great Gatsby is a 2013 historical romantic drama film based on the 1925 novel of the same name by F. Scott Fitzgerald.

+Music

+For the 1987 album Bad, singer Michael Jackson's single "Smooth Criminal" featured an iconic video that took place during Prohibition in a speak-easy setting.

+On September 2, 2013, musical duo Rizzle Kicks released their second album titled Roaring 20s under Universal Island.

+On July 20, 2022, rap artist Flo Milli released her commercial debut album, You Still Here, Ho? which featured a bonus track called "Roaring 20s".
+The song was accompanied with a 1920s themed video.

+Pray for the Wicked, the sixth studio album by American pop rock solo project Panic! at the Disco, released on June 22, 2018, features a song titled "Roaring 20s".

+My Roaring 20s is the second studio album by American rock group Cheap Girls; it was released on October 9, 2009, and the title is a reference to the era.